spcnvdr/redact/README.md

 owners.
 Finally, the old log file is replaced with the newly sanitized one.
 Below is a list of the common Linux log files that this program currently supports.

+**This program is still undergoing development!**

+This program is currently released as a beta version and as such is currently undergoing active development.
+New features are still being added and functionality is constantly being improved.
+Also, check back frequently for new versions.

 **Common log file location - Description**